sachin-raj-m/JAVA-OOPS-LAB/README.md

 of class is Employee.”
 ● calcSalary() in Employee displays “Salary of employee is 10000” and calcSalary() in Engineer displays “Salary of employee is 20000.”
-7) Write a Java program to illustrate Interface inheritance.
+7) Write a Java program to illustrate Interface inheritance. `  -----> GeoAnalyzerTest.java <-----  `
 8) Write a Java program that shows how to create a user-defined exception.
 9) Write a Java program to create two threads: One for displaying all odd number between 1 and 100 and second thread for displaying all even numbers between 1 and 100.
 `  -----> OddEvenThread.java <----- `